samuelaguilera/fresh-forms-for-gravity/README.md

 ### Caching plugins **not supported**:

 * Breeze.
 It doesn't support DONOTCACHEPAGE constant or filters to skip caching.
+* SG Optimizer.
+It doesn't support DONOTCACHEPAGE constant or filters to skip caching.
+Although it supports excluding GF scripts from minification and async loading, so this is supported.

 ### CloudFlare and other proxies: